sgabriel190/rpi-temperature/readme.md

-# Raspberry pi project - Temperature sensor with a led warning
+# Temperature sensor with led warning project
 ## Author: Strilciuc Gabriel

-This project uses a Raspberry pi zero w with a website build with django web framework.
+## Description
+This application runs on a Raspberry Pi Zero W and a breadboard.
+The sensor data is displayed on a website powered by Django and Celery.

+The Django framework helps creating a quick web server and Celery is a Distributed Task Queue as the developer himself calls it, which helps the server-side tasks to be asynchronous and boost its response time.

+## Prerequisites

-### Installation
+## Installation